qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Some arguments

-- "Rust doesn't ensure safety of `unsafe` code, so using `unsafe` defeats the purpose of using Rust".
-No. If you keep the amount of `unsafe` small, then when memory/thread safety issue happens, you can inspect these small amount of `unsafe` code.
+- "Rust doesn't ensure safety of `unsafe` code.
+There are real vulnerabilities in Rust code: [first Linux vulnerability in Rust code](https://social.kernel.org/notice/B1JLrtkxEBazCPQHDM).
+So using Rust provides no value.".
+No. This is [perfect solution fallacy](https://en.wikipedia.org/wiki/Nirvana_fallacy).
+One solution being imperfect doesn't mean it's useless.
+If you keep the amount of `unsafe` small, you only need to inspect these small amount of `unsafe` code.
 In C/C++ you need to inspect all related code.
-It's still not recommended to use many `unsafe` in Rust.
 - "There are sanitizers in C/C++ that help me catch memory safety bugs and thread safety bugs, so Rust has no value."
 No. Some memory safety and thread safety bugs only trigger in production environments and in client's computers, but don't reproduce in test environment.
-There are [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
+There are [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug) that can evade sanitizers.
+Elaborated below.
 - "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
 No. Arenas can make these bugs much more deterministic than raw use-after-free bugs, preventing them from becoming Heisenbugs, making debugging much easier.
 - "Rust borrow checker rejects your code because your code is wrong."
 No. Rust can reject valid safe code.
 - "Circular reference is bad and should be avoided."
 No. Circular reference can be useful in many cases.
 Linux kernel has doubly linked lists.
 But circular reference do come with risks.
 - "Rust guarantees high performance."
 No. If one evades borrow checker by using `Arc<Mutex<>>` everywhere, the program will be likely slower than using a normal GC language (and has more risk of deadlocking).
 But it's easier to achieve high performance in Rust.
 In many other languages, achieving high perfomance often require bypassing (hacking) a lot of language functionalities.
 - "Rust guarantees security."
-No. Not all security issues are memory/thread safety issues.
+No. Rust doesn't ensure memory/thread safety of `unsafe` code [^unsafe].
+Also, not all security issues are memory/thread safety issues.
 According to [Common Weakness Enumeration 2024](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory/thread safety.
 - "Rust makes multi-threading easy, as it prevents data race."
 No. Although Rust can prevent data race, it cannot prevent deadlocks.
 Async Rust also has traps including blocking scheduler thread and cancellation safety.
 - "Rust doesn't help other than memory/thread safety."
 No.
   - Algebraic data type (e.g. `Option`, `Result`) helps avoid creating illegal data from the source.
 Using ADT data require pattern match all cases, avoiding forgetting handling one case (except when using escape hatch like `unwrap()`).